 DoDIN APL – Dept of Defense Information Network Approved Products List

 ScienceLogic SL1 is named on the U.S. Department of Defense Information Network (DoDIN) Approved Products List (APL).
-ScienceLogic was the first and only end-to-end IT infrastructure monitoring company ever to conform to the DoD’s rigorous security and interoperability standards.
+ScienceLogic was the first end-to-end IT infrastructure monitoring company ever to conform to the DoD’s rigorous security and interoperability standards.
 This certification has also been achieved by ScienceLogic SL1—an automation engine for AIOps.
 As part of the APL agreement, ScienceLogic complies with the request for timely patching of issues in order to maintain the operational availability, confidentiality, and integrity of our customers’ systems.
 To accomplish this, we work with customers to address any critical security issues within 24 hours, and important issues within one business week.